timmyhadwen/obsidian_vault/CM Builds/QUO2866 (EOS Rounds Counter)/Planning Phase SR Email.md

 As discussed in the quoting phase with Frank, we've set the dispatch date to the 17th October 2025.

-- FAI units dispatched October 7
-- EOS provides feedback and Intelli responds October 17.
+Project Timeline
-- PCBs purchased and received by
+- PCBs purchased and received by Wed 8th October including EOS supplied parts.
 - IntelliDesign manufactures 10 PCAs.
 1 week.
 Dispatch 17th October